kd8bny/blog/content/posts/session_inhibit/index.md

 ## So what

-On systemd enabled systems the blocking of suspend/sleep actions can be controlled by `systemd-inhibit.
+On systemd enabled systems the blocking of suspend/sleep actions can be controlled by `systemd-inhibit`.
 Usually when you block sleep from the desktop environment it's using this same mechanism under the hood.
 So, what does it do?

 > Let us rtfm
 >